adam-ikari/openapi/output/clients/js/README.md

-# DemoService client library for JavaScript
+# OpenApiService client library for JavaScript